DevangPatwardhan/AION/README.md

-# **AION**
 # **Project Repository**

-This repository is designed to organize the MATLAB code for flight dynamics and flight controller development.
+This repository is designed to organize the codes for flight dynamics and flight controller development.
 The repository is divided into structured folders for clarity and ease of navigation.

 ---